rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 Draw a simple and quick plot of customer salary.

-This basic plot illustrates the overall distribution of cusomer's salary and the range within which it falls.
+This basic plot illustrates the overall distribution of salary and the range within which it falls.
 You clearly see a dense band where most customers fall between about $50K to about $80K.

 ```
-plot(CUST_INSUR_LTV$SALARY/1000, xlab = "Customer", ylab = "Salary in K$", main = "Customer Salary Plot")
+plot(CUST_INSUR_LTV$SALARY/1000, xlab = "Customer", ylab = "Salary in K$", col = "darkred", main = "Customer Salary Plot")
 ```

 Your plot should look as follows.